St Mark's Catholic Primary School

 British Values

 The government set out its definition of ‘British values’ in the ‘Prevent Strategy’ (2011).
 At St. Mark’s these values are regularly promoted through learning and teaching, a rounded programme of assemblies and a positive behaviour policy allowing pupils to develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.
+These skills and attitudes also reflect our Catholic Social Teaching Principles.

 The promotion of ‘British values’ is central to Catholic education because British values have their origin in the Christian values of our nation.